Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 Snowflake offers a variety of building blocks for working with streaming data.
 There is no one-size-fits-all approach, so it is important to understand the differences in order to effectively address requirements.

 Let's use the diagram above to talk about some design options.
-Here we see three stages of data lifecycle we discussed in the previous section: **integration** -> **processing** -> **consumption**.
+Here we see three stages of the data lifecycle we discussed in the previous section: **integration** -> **processing** -> **consumption**.
 Horizontally, five sections representing common patterns of working with streaming data are shown.

 ### File-base Integration
 Data needs to be accessible in Snowflake Cloud in order to work with it.
 This typically involves transferring data to a public cloud bucket, but Snowflake also supports integration with 'S3-like' storage systems and can access data stored in customer-managed data centers.